Daebore/Daebore/README.md

   I have worked some years as a English teacher and now I am really into learning coding.

+- :computer: I am a junior programmer graduated in Cross-Platform Application Development Superior Grade Formative Course
-- 📚 At this moment I am finishing Cross-Platform Application Development.
+- :snake: At this moment I am studying python.
 - 🌱 Besides, I’m currently learning how to program Java applications for Android devices and Python in my free time.
 - 📫 If you want to contact me, you can send me an email: javier_m_h_1993@hotmail.com